rails/rails/guides/source/testing.md

 Why Write Tests?
 ----------------

 Rails makes it super easy to write your tests.
-It starts by producing skeleton test code while you are creating your models and controllers.
+It starts by producing skeleton test code when you create your models and controllers.

-By running your Rails tests you can ensure your code adheres to the desired functionality even after some major code refactoring.
+By running your Rails tests you can quickly and easily ensure your code still adheres to the desired functionality even after some major code refactoring.

 Rails tests can also simulate browser requests and thus you can test your application's response without having to view the output through your browser.

 Introduction to Testing
 -----------------------

-Testing wasn't just an afterthought - it was woven into the Rails fabric from the very beginning.
+Testing was woven into the Rails fabric from the very beginning, and is central to the development process right from the creation of a new application.

 ### Test Setup

 Rails creates a `test` directory for you as soon as you create a Rails project using `rails new` _application_name_.
 If you list the contents of this directory then you shall see:

 ```bash
 $ ls -F test